rubenv/angular-optimistic-model/README.md

 * `getAll`: Retrieves all objects.
 * `get`: Get a specific instance.
+* `getClone`: Get a specific instance, cloned.
 * `create`: Create a new instance.
 * `update`: Update an instance.
 * `delete`: Delete an instance.

-The `get` and `getAll` methods are cached.
+The `get`, `getClone` and `getAll` methods are cached.
 This works works by wrapping the promises that you wait for.
 The module adds a `toScope` method where you can indicate where the result should be placed on the scope.

 It then does the following: